Craft Vendors & Exhibitors

 Day of - The Committee reserves the right to reject applicants whose products do not meet Festival standards and to remove any exhibitors from the event, without return of booth fees, if it is determined they have not conformed to the rules and regulations of this contract.

-Note: Candidates for political office or representatives of political causes or parties DO NOT qualify as a vendor.
+Candidates for political office or representatives of political causes or parties DO NOT qualify as vendors.
 We do not allow political or religious handouts.

 FEE: This is a straight fee only opportunity. $60 per 10 x 10 ft booth space, limit 2 spaces.